nigeltao/nigeltao.github.io/blog/2021/fastest-safest-png-decoder.md

 2013](https://github.com/glennrp/libpng/commit/871b1d0fabee7995383cd6941362b68a03f86e25)
 and is still there in 2021, but the code itself is older.

-libpng is also just complicated.
-As a very rough metric, running `wc -l *.c arm/*.c intel/*.c` in libpng's repository counts 35182 lines of code (excluding `*.h` header files).
+`libpng` is also just complicated.
+As a very rough metric, running `wc -l *.c arm/*.c intel/*.c` in `libpng`'s repository counts 35182 lines of code (excluding `*.h` header files).
 Running `wc -l std/png/*.wuffs` in Wuffs' repository counts 2110 lines.
 The former library admittedly implements an encoder, not just a decoder, but even after halving the first number, it's still an 8x ratio.

 ### Patching `zlib`